ryanhellyer/spam-destroyer/README.md

 2. Upload the `spam-destroyer` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.

+Note: Once this becomes stable, it will also be available through both Composer and the official WordPress plugin repository.

 ## Usage

 After activation, the plugin works automatically.
 No configuration needed.